freshHua/My2ndBRAIN/README.md

 # My2ndBRAIN
-Implemente My Second Brain，Breaking Free from Repetitive Mental Labor and Letting Your Mind Soar"
+Implemente My Second Brain，breaking free from repetitive mental labor and letting your mind soar and creativity"